Md-Saif-Ryen/social-proof-section-maser-/README.md

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

+You may visit <a href="https://md-saif-ryen.github.io/social-proof-section-maser-/" target="-blank"> here </a>.
 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

 ## Building your project